 The site offers remedies to help recover from the parasites, but notes that even if you do not have a parasite, “it can sometimes take up to six months to completely cool an inflammatory response in the intestine.”

-The Australian health department explains that a certain infection can cause itching in and around private parts.
-The parasite in particular responsible for itching is called worm or an intestinal worm, which as the name implies, “looks like small white threads and lives in the intestine,” says the source.
+The Australian Department of Health explains that a certain infection can cause itching in and around private parts.
+The parasite, especially responsible for itching, is called a worm or intestinal worm, which, as the name suggests, “looks like small white threads and lives in the intestines,” says the source.